redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys/3.2-create-uaexpert-vm/README.md

 This is not required for our use case, but feel free to modify your `values.yaml` file if desired.

-Once the VM is fired up, we can start the UAExpert application, saved on the desktop.
-This should be able to connect to our new Codesys PLCs and receive the data produced by them.
+Once the VM is fired up, we can head to the next section where we

 ![UAExpert Connect](../images/uaexpert-connect.png)